 In addition to them, many other resident and visiting climbers have made a considerable contributions to the long list of excellent routes that exist in the country.

 If you’ve never climbed before, Kenya is a great place to start.
 We’ve devised a guide for newcomers to the rock climbing uncovering the hidden rules of the game.
 For those with a bit more experience, we’ve devised a list of some of the best routes to get you started.
+You can also buy rock climbing guidebooks from the MCK on our book order page.

 While Mount Kenya is certainly a worthwhile destination for alpine climbing; Kenya also offers excellent cragging and even some sport climbing.
 There are several hundred documented routes within one hour from Nairobi giving residents endless weekends of climbing where you would never dream of having to queue.
 These crags also provide a good place to warm up before heading up to the peaks of Mount Kenya.
 Crags further beyond the Nairobi area offer some challenging big wall and bush climbing with several routes waiting to be opened.
 In all of the climbing areas, you are likely to see much of the big game for which Kenya is famous including giraffe, zebra and a variety of antelopes.
 If you are lucky you may spot leopard or lion, but then you are far more likely to encounter fresh hyrax faeces on the ledge you thought was going to be a perfect handhold!